-I am sorry but that’s the most accurate word to describe it.
+I am sorry, but that’s the most accurate word to describe it.
 It’s utterly terrible, disappointing, and frustrating.
-Considering we developers and technical people are such a juicy prize, we’re treated like shit, both by recruiters and companies.
-It’s not my opinion, ask any developer you know.
+Considering we developers and technical people are highly sought after, we’re treated poorly by both recruiters and companies.
+It’s not just my opinion; ask any developer you know.
 They will agree in less than two seconds, no need to think about the answer.

-I am going to tell you my opinion.
-The fact that dealing with interviews and recruiters is crap is not debatable.
+I am going to share my opinion.
+The fact that dealing with interviews and recruiters is terrible is not debatable.
 That is a fact.
-Now, the reasons for this situation are open to discussion and what I am saying here is my point of view, purely personal, based on my own experience.
+Now, the reasons for this situation are open to discussion, and what I am saying here is my point of view, purely personal, based on my own experience.

 Where are the professional, trained recruiters?

-It looks to me like nowadays anyone can call themselves “recruiters”.
-Not so long ago, recruiters were people with specialized studies, even psychology degrees.
+It seems like nowadays anyone can call themselves “recruiters.”
+Not long ago, recruiters were people with specialized studies, even psychology degrees.
 People who were trained to understand people.
 What happened to that?
 There were proper formalities, and a candidate was informed of the status of the process.
 There was respect.

-Now, we are contacted by random people offering some positions that might or might not fit our profile.
-We answer that message telling them we’re interested, and we might or might not get a reply.
-If we get a reply, it’s like it was us who started begging for that job, because we have to constantly ping the recruiter to know what’s going on.
+Now, we are contacted by random people offering positions that may or may not fit our profile.
+We answer that message, telling them we’re interested, and we may or may not get a reply.
+If we get a reply, it’s like it was us who started begging for that job because we have to constantly check in with the recruiter to know what’s going on.
 That is, of course, if the conversation doesn’t abruptly die (from their side).

 Secrecy about the company and job conditions

-Maybe we’re offered an interview with a ghost company because they don’t want to give away the name or any detail.
+We might be offered an interview with a mysterious company because they don’t want to disclose the name or any details.
 We probably don’t know about the salary range either.
 Recruiters ask us, and we have to tell them about our expectations.
-That’s no confirmation that we’ll get anything close to that.
-I’ve been offered way less than expected AFTER all the interviews, because you know, “that’s the average for the position in my city“.
+That’s no guarantee that we’ll get anything close to that.
+I’ve been offered way less than expected AFTER all the interviews because, you know, “that’s the average for the position in my city.”

-How can we prepare for interviews or do proper filtering of where we apply to, if we don’t know all the details?
-If a recruiter wants to know everything about me, I have to tell them or I lose my chance.
+How can we prepare for interviews or properly filter where we apply if we don’t know all the details?
+If a recruiter wants to know everything about me, I have to tell them or lose my chance.
 It should be reciprocal.

 No, really, read my profile

 If you want to understand my profile, the best way to do it is to read it in the first place.
-I’ve been told things like “oh, you seem to be a bit unstable, there’s a lot of jobs in your CV”.
-No Mister, I have been freelancing and I’ve had a lot of customers.
-That, in my dictionary, is called a success, not instability.
+I’ve been told things like, “Oh, you seem to be a bit unstable; there are a lot of jobs on your CV.”
+No, sir, I have been freelancing and have had many customers.
+That, in my dictionary, is called success, not instability.

-Also, please, just because I did some Java a million years ago doesn’t mean I am a fit in that Java position you’re managing today.
+Also, please, just because I did some Java a million years ago doesn’t mean I am a fit for that Java position you’re managing today.
 Context, my friend.
-Also, most of us evolve, we started doing something, and we ended up doing something else.
+Moreover, most of us evolve; we started doing something, and we ended up doing something else.
 Or we specialized in something, who knows.
 So yes, consider our past, but to see if we’re what you’re looking for, check what we’re doing now!
 Best clue ever, for free.

-I am totally open to discussing technical things in interviews, but spending 1 day coding a full website to get a position, no thanks.
-Especially if I don’t know what am I fighting for.
+I am totally open to discussing technical things in interviews, but spending a day coding a full website to get a position, no thanks.
+Especially if I don’t know what I’m fighting for.
 Tell me what the reward is, the full conditions list, and I’ll decide if I want to do that long technical challenge you sent me.

 No, developers should not be recruiters

-Please, put that engineer back on their computer.
+Please, put that engineer back at their computer.
 Developers shouldn’t be allowed near a candidate, ever.
 Unless they have some basic people skills and empathy, they should stay away from recruitment processes completely.
-It’s ok for them to validate technical tests, but they shouldn’t be deciding anything.
+It’s okay for them to validate technical tests, but they shouldn’t be deciding anything.
 Maybe developers who lead teams are an exception.
-They made it there because they’re good both with code and with people.
+They made it there because they’re good with both code and people.

-Very often, developers doing recruitment make the interview a competition, a confrontation of opinionated approaches (also known as DOGMAS).
-Some even fear hiring someone better, more experienced, who might eventually replace them, get more money or simply be more popular.
+Very often, developers involved in recruitment make the interview a competition, a confrontation of opinionated approaches (also known as dogmas).
+Some even fear hiring someone better, more experienced, who might eventually replace them, get more money, or simply be more popular.
 It could end up being a fight of egos.
-A chance to show bosses how good they are compared to anyone who shows at the door.
+A chance to show bosses how good they are compared to anyone who comes through the door.
 No. Leave them out, unless you’ve vetted those developers first, and you’re sure they can offer a fair chance to candidates.